sauravkb94/Chatbot/README.md

 # Chatbot
 A chatbot that responds to a specific text that you provide. using nltk lib (NLP).
-Cosine similarity is used and build an application
+Cosine similarity is used similarity score and build an basic application